DevinWalker/wp-rollback/readme.txt

 This is the first version of this plugin.
 It is a tool for your convenience.
 Rollback at your own risk!

 == Changelog ==

+= 1.1 =
+* Fixed "Cancel" button which was falsely submitting the form

 = 1.0 =